 This page explains how our complaints procedure will deal with any matters where you think the service you have received from Christians Against Poverty is unsatisfactory.

-If you would rather talk to someone about the complaints procedure please ask your CAP Money Coach or speak to the CAP Money Support team.
+If you would rather talk to someone about the complaints procedure please ask your Money Coach or speak to the Money Coaching Support team.

 This procedure is meant to provide a means to resolve a dispute between Christians Against Poverty and any complainant.
 As an organisation we would like to hear from you about any dissatisfaction about actions taken or lack of action.
 This might include:

 - Dissatisfaction with our service, such as inadequate work, unacceptable delay or failure to deliver a service etc.

 - A dispute between you and a representative of Christians Against Poverty regarding policy, procedures or activities.

 - Discourtesy or unhelpfulness on the part of Christians Against Poverty representatives or a member of staff.

 What should you do if you wish to make a complaint?

 Should you feel you have cause for complaint, we would ask you to register this complaint in one of the following ways:

 - By completing a complaints form and handing it to your Money Coach, or by posting it to the Money Coaching Support team, Christians Against Poverty, Jubilee House, 1 Filey Street, Bradford, BD1 5LQ.